Next Gen Architecture

 Innovation: Foundations and Arches

-We work with clients to explore emerging technologies and built consensus around pragmatic approaches to enterprise architecture.
+We work with clients to explore emerging technologies and build consensus around pragmatic approaches to enterprise architecture.
 We are also actively exploring opportunities to apply our understanding of microservices architecture to improve federal systems and make them more reliable, resilient, and interoperable.

 CVP is a MuleSoft Integrator Partner, allowing us partner-only access to the MuleSoft support portal, which contains tools and resources to assist with architecture configuration.